gallardorafael/sentinel-multimodal-retrieval/README.md

-# SENTINEL Multimodal Search Engine
+# SENTINEL Multimodal Retrieval

-SENTINEL Multimodal Search Engine allows to search (retrieve) events, objects, situations or whatever that is happening in an image with simple natural language queries/prompts.
+SENTINEL Multimodal Retrieval allows to search (retrieve) events, objects, situations or whatever that is happening in an image with simple natural language queries/prompts.
 This works for massive image datasets, which empowers the user to "just ask" and get relevant results within milliseconds.

 This prototype leverages the power of multimodal neural embedding models to represent both images and text into the same vector space, which allows for a unified and extremely fast vector search (via a vector database).